Discover one twin mum’s story through the early arrival of her beautiful twin girls and their stay in the NICU.

 Our girls had to “eat” every three hours and had “cares” every six.
 For their feeds, the nurse filled a small syringe with formula or expressed breast milk (or a mixture of both) and dripped the liquid into them through the nasal feeding tubes.

 The nurses showed us how to do the cares so we could do them ourselves whenever we were there.
 I was so glad that the nurses were around as I had never changed a nappy before, and handling a baby, especially a tiny one, was pretty scary.

-After we’d done the cares it was time for my favourite part of the day.
+After we’d done the cares it was time for my favorite part of the day.
 Cuddles!
 Their dad and I took our tops off, put on hospital gowns and the nurse put one girl on each of our breasts.
-Kangaroo care isn’t just lovely for us it but also stimulates the baby’s senses, helps them to maintain their temperature and improves their breathing and heartrate.
+Kangaroo care isn’t just lovely for us but also stimulates the baby’s senses, helps them to maintain their temperature and improves their breathing and heart rate.

 All too soon the nurse would tell us it was time to put the girls back into their cots.
 More than anything else our two needed rest as every movement was exhausting for them.
 They were still meant to be floating around in my belly for a few more weeks after all.
 It can be really hard to accept that you can’t hold your babies all the time, but we trusted that the nurses knew what’s best for them.

 Then it was time for me to pump again.
 NICU has a room, jokingly called the milking shed, where mothers express every three to four hours.
-There’s a TV and magazines to read and slowly I started to produce more than a couple of drops.
+There is a TV to watch and magazines to read and slowly I started to produce more than a couple of drops.

 The first days in NICU were overwhelming, exhausting, confusing, terrifying and exhilarating.

 Our babies were so small but perfectly formed.
 I could’ve watched them sleep under their blue light for hours but I had to remind myself that I was a mum now, which also meant I had to look after myself.
 So I dragged myself back to my room and had a nap before it was time for the next round of cares.